What is Acceptance Testing?

 Your product/development team and testing participants must understand the benefits of testing comments and participation.
 You can use various product management tools to help in this process.

-What to check for in the results:
+What To Check for in the Results

 Functional and UI/UX issues should focus on your acceptance testing.
 Are all of the app’s buttons, drop-downs, and sliders functional?